OmniLayer/spec/README.md

 Description: Transaction type 51 is used to initiate a crowdsale which creates a new Smart Property with a variable number of tokens, determined by the number of tokens purchased and issued during the the crowdsale.

-Effective with version 1 of Transaction type 51 and block #(TBD), a single crowdsale is able to accept multiple currencies, including bitcoins (currency id 0), for purchases of a Smart Property in a single crowdsale.
-See [Accepting Multiple Currencies in a Crowdsale](#accepting-multiple-currencies-in-a-crowdsale) below.

 The crowdsale is active until any of the following conditions occurs, which causes the crowdsale to be closed permanently:
 * there is a block with a blocktime greater than or equal to the crowdsale's "Deadline" value
 * the crowdsale is [manually closed](#close-a-crowdsale-manually)